KernelWanderers/OCSysInfo/README.md

 - `IOKit`
     - Apple's `IOKit` framework allows us to interact with the system's devices (we only seek out `IOPCIDevice` and `IOHDACodecDevice`, as more information would be overtly useless to us.)

-    - We achieve the lack of redundancy by using `IOPCIClassMatch`, which can serve as a bit mask match, where the goal is to match the type of device exposed through `class-code` (i.e. display controllers will generally have a bit that's equal to `0x03`, multimedia controllers have a bit that's equal to `0x04`, etc.)
+    - We filter by using `IOPCIClassMatch`, which can serve as a bit mask match, where the goal is to match the type of device exposed through `class-code` (i.e. display controllers will generally have a bit that's equal to `0x03`, multimedia controllers have a bit that's equal to `0x04`, etc.)

     - With `IOPCIDevice`, we're looking for PCI devices which have a specific bit mask, and we obtain the model (if exposed), device ID and vendor ID through there.